uddeepyalamanchili/spring_crud_app/README.md

-# Spring boot - automated pipeline setup and deployment for a spring boot application
+# Automated pipeline setup and deployment for a spring boot application

 This guide outlines the setup of a Jenkins pipeline on an AWS EC2 instance, including Jenkins installation, Rancher CLI configuration, GitHub webhook integration, and Kubernetes deployment for a Spring Boot application.
 Additionally, it covers project initialization, Dockerization, and the use of AWS RDS for database management.